 So, why do seabirds eat plastic?

 There has been very little research into why seabirds eat plastic.
 Some seabird species are more prone to ingesting plastic than other species.
-A particular species that are apparently highly attracted to plastic are the Tubenosed seabirds, petrels and albatross.
-The Tubenosed seabirds are among the most severely affected by plastic ingestion.4
+A particular species that are apparently highly attracted to plastic are the tube-nosed seabirds, petrels and albatross.
+These tube-nosed seabirds are among the most severely affected by plastic ingestion3.

-The Tubenosed seabirds have a very good sense of smell which they use to forage for food.
+Tube-nosed seabirds have a very good sense of smell which they use to forage for food.
 Scientists have found that marine plastic debris can emit the scent of a sulphurous compound that some seabirds rely upon to find food.
-This scent can trick the birds into thinking marine plastic is food.5
+This scent can trick the birds into thinking marine plastic is food.

 The sulphurous compound dimethyl sulfide, or DMS, which coats floating plastic, is also a chemical signal released by algae.
-The signal released by algae is not the smell of food exactly, but rather the smell produced as Krill eat food.
+The signal released by algae is not the smell of food exactly, but rather the smell produced as krill eat food.
 Krill are common food for seabirds, and therefore this smell is signalling that food is near for the birds.
-The DMS smell makes the birds think Krill – or other prey that eat algae, are present and thus attracts the bird to eat the plastic.6 Seabird species, like the Tubenosed seabirds, often use smell to find food and therefore are more likely to eat plastic, being attracted to its DMS scent.
+The DMS smell makes the birds think krill – or other prey that eat algae – are present and thus attracts the bird to eat the plastic.

 Why should we worry about seabirds eating plastic?

-Seabirds are the most threatened groups of birds with 50% of all seabird species in decline, moreover, their conservation status has rapidly fallen in recent decades.9 The major threats to seabirds are: invasive species (predation and disturbance, particularly by rats and cats)10, bycatch (marine species that are caught unintentionally during fishing), overfishing of food sources, climate change and severe weather.
+Seabirds are the most threatened groups of birds with 50% of all seabird species in decline.
+Moreover, their conservation status has rapidly fallen in recent decades.
+The major threats to seabirds are invasive species (predation and disturbance, particularly by rats and cats)4, bycatch (species that are caught unintentionally during fishing), overfishing of food sources, climate change and severe weather.
 Climatic events at breeding sites and the potential impact of the rise in sea levels are increasingly affecting seabirds in many ways.
-Marine debris has added greater risk to their populations.11
+Marine debris has added greater risk to their populations.

 What can be done?